EDHOC Authenticated with Pre-Shared Keys (PSK)

 The following guidelines apply to the encoding and handling of CRED_x

 and ID_CRED_PSK.
-Requirements on CRED_x applies both to CRED_I and
+Requirements on CRED_x apply both to CRED_I and to

 * If CRED_x is CBOR-encoded, it SHOULD use deterministic encoding as